manydevs/trannosrun/env/README.txt

 3) Run the installer and select customize installation.
 4) Check only "pip" and "Tcl/Tk and IDLE".
 5) Select the installation directory.
-6) Copy the root of the folder containing "python.exe" to this folder (env).
+6) Copy the root of the folder containing "python.exe" and "pythonw.exe" to this folder (env).
-7) Shift-click "python.exe" and select Copy as path.
+7) Shift-click "pythonw.exe" and select Copy as path.
 8) In a cmd window, type: {what you copied} -m pip install pygame pip install pypresence pip install pywin32